cvmfs/docker-graphdriver/daemon/README.md

 You may want to keep the above command running in a loop, hence it will automatically pick up changes in the input images and start the conversion.

-We are basically polling the registries for changings in the input image, again there was not a reliable and easy way to get updates from the registry, not even from the one inside CERN that we manage.
+We are basically polling the registries for changing in the input image, again there was not a reliable and easy way to get updates from the registry, not even from the one inside CERN that we manage.